enkidevs/curriculum/coding-intro/core/conditions/comparison-operators.md

 ---
 ## Practice

-What do you think the robot will do?
+What do you think the robot will do here?

 ```plain-text
 hungry = false